sboursault/training/presentation/md/qualities-of-good-tests.md

   <p class="fragment">Repeatable tests don't depend on the state of the environment in which they run

-  <p class="fragment apart">Without isolation and repeatability, you often get false positive.
+  <p class="fragment mt-125">Without isolation and repeatability, you often get false positive.
 The biggest risk is too <strong>loose confidence in your tests</strong>.

 </div>